Seoul City icon

 Fiber Friends

-During Joseon Dynasty (대조선국; 1392 ACE ~ 1897 ACE), the Jamwon Neighborhood (잠원동; map) planted clusters of mulberry trees on the banks of the Han River where Jamwon Park sits today.
-The trees fed hordes of silk white worms, which excreted masses of luxurious silk.
+During Joseon Dynasty (대조선국; 1392 ACE ~ 1897 ACE), residents of the Jamwon Neighborhood (map) planted clusters of mulberry trees on the banks of the Han River.
+The trees fed hordes of white silk worms, which excreted masses of luxurious silk.

-Visit the park’s nature center (자연학습장; map) between May and October and you can observe worms’ descendants spin silky cocoons up close.
+Visit the park’s nature center (자연학습장; map) between May and October and you can observe worms spin silky cocoons.

 Hannam Bridge